ashahmir/Python-Error-Handling-Notes/README.md

 Doing so will further improve your codes and make them look more professional.

-So lets start discussing a few terminoligies.
+So lets start discussing a few Terminoligies.
 ---
 1. "try": This keyword allows the program to run a specific block of code and all the remaining terminologies related to error handling rely on this.
    E.g: try:
-             open("file.txt")
+             data = open("file.txt")

 2. "except": Now incase the piece of code written in the "try" block gives any error, the program will go straight to the except part of the code.
    Referring to our example above, If a file named "file.txt" doesn't exists, the interpreter now moves to the lines shown below.
    E.g: except:
-                 open("file.txt", "w")
+               data = open("file.txt", "w")
-   Since in Python, if a file doesnt already exists but it is opened in "write" or "append" mode, it will automatically create that file.
+   Since in Python, if a file doesnt already exists but it is opened in "write" or "append" mode, it will automatically create that file, this will handle our **FileNotFoundError**.

+3. "else": However, if our block of code written inside "try" did indeed worked and didn't provide us with any error, our interpreter will directly jump to the else block, skipping except.
+   E.g: else:
+               print(data.read())